IU-PR/Capstone_project/content/docs/2025/Kolobok/week3.md

 ### Tread Depth Estimation

-- Ensemble regression with Swin Transformer, DenseNet, ConvNeXt
+- Ensemble regression with Swin Transformer, DenseNet, ConvNeXt (in development)
 - Unity-generated dataset used for pretraining and edge case augmentation
-- MAE on test set: ~0.93 mm
+- MAE on test set: ~0.6 mm
-- Augmentations: brightness, shadow, blur, perspective
+- Augmentations: rotations, crops

 ### Spike Classification

 - Binary classifier using ResNet-like CNN
 - Dataset expanded with 6000+ bootstrapped samples
 - Tires without spikes used for hard negatives
-- Final FP + FN on test set: ~7.5
+- Final FP + FN on test set: 10

 ---